 Representatives from Philadelphia International Airport (PHL) and American Airlines held a joint virtual town hall for airport and Greater Philadelphia region stakeholders on May 12 to discuss the 2021 summer schedule, new flights, industry updates, recovery rates and planning strategies for 2021 and beyond.

 In 2020, being a tourist meant taking a trip from the bedroom to the sofa, with a layover in the kitchen.
 After a year of quarantine staycations, many are making travel reservations to visit family and friends and locations with sun, sand and outdoor recreation activities, or planning their itineraries for when they are ready to travel again.
-National Travel and Tourism Week, May 2-8, is the perfect time to explore plac
+National Travel and Tourism Week, May 2-8, is the perfect time

 This summer will see American Airlines resume direct service between Philadelphia International Airport (PHL) and 10 cities across the U.S.

 Resuming June 3:

 Sun, sand and outdoor recreation destinations will continue to be the top vacation spots for those that choose to travel this summer.